stdware/qwindowkit/tests/unit/README.md

 `styleagent.cpp` and moc output with deterministic platform subscription substitutes;
 it does not link a second copy of StyleAgent from QWKCore.

+Production cursor snapshots and widget inheritance are separately covered by the [fallback cursor regressions](../fallbackcursor/README.md), using real agents and delegates on both the offscreen and Windows QPA.
+The recording delegate below does not establish cursor restoration correctness.

 The Qt fallback tests use the real `QtWindowContext` event filter with a recording delegate and recording system move/resize/menu boundaries.
 Events are dispatched synchronously; resize cases use windows shown only on the offscreen QPA.
 No desktop